pirafrank/fpiracom/_drafts/building-linux-package-repositories.md

 4. builds a `.deb` package using `fpm`
 5. uploads the built package as an artifact

-The glibc check is a nice detail.
+The glibc check is an important boundary.
 The repository uses:

 ```bash
 just glibc binary/<app>
 ```

 to inspect the highest glibc version required by the binary and compare it against the configured ceiling for that target.
-That keeps the published packages aligned with the older distributions the repository still wants to support.
+This keeps the published packages aligned with the older distributions the repository still wants to support.

 After the `.deb` files are built, the publish job: